A hyperelastic theory for nonlinear hydrogel diffusiophoresis

 The dynamics of the free copper and free acid in the supernatant domain are solely governed by advection and diffusion.
 Denoting the volume fractions of free copper and free acid in the supernatant in the lab frame by $\phi^{(a)}$ and $\phi^{(a)}_+\,,$ respectively, and their corresponding diffusivities by $D_{Cu}^{(a)}$ and $D_+^{(a)}\,,$ the pertinent continuity equations are given by

-To close the set of Eqs.~\ref{eq:ch2_def_tensor},~\ref{eq:ch2_detF},~\ref{eq:ch2_volume_constraint},~\ref{eq:ch2_stress_tensor},~\ref{eq:ch2_stress_balance},~\ref{eq:ch2_darcy_flow},~\ref{eq:model2_enthalpic_stress},~\ref{eq:ch2_fluid_mass_cons}--\ref{eq:ch2_free_acid_supernatant}, we specify the boundary conditions for Model II.
+Eqs.~\ref{eq:ch2_def_tensor},~\ref{eq:ch2_detF},~\ref{eq:ch2_volume_constraint},~\ref{eq:ch2_stress_tensor},~\ref{eq:ch2_stress_balance},~\ref{eq:ch2_darcy_flow},~\ref{eq:model2_enthalpic_stress}--\ref{eq:ch2_free_acid_supernatant} constitute a 3D general theory for the diffusiophoretic deformations of an ion-laden hydrogel in response to an acid trigger.
+As a special case, we consider a hydrogel film adhered to a substrate and exposed to acid vertically from top and specify the boundary conditions accordingly (Fig.~\ref{fig:ch2_acid_throughflow_schematic}b--f).
 We denote the vertical material coordinate along the hydrogel-supernatant domain by $Z\,.$ At the gel-supernatant boundary $(Z=H)$, we impose continuity of the total mass flux and stresses in the lab frame.
-Furthermore, we impose volume fraction continuity for the free copper and the free acid at $Z=H$ as well as continuity in their fluxes evaluated in the lab frame.
+Furthermore, in accordance with our experimental system (Fig.~\ref{fig:ch2_acid_throughflow_schematic}b--f)~\cite{Korevaar2020, Katke_2024}, we impose volume fraction continuity for the free copper and the free acid at $Z=H$ (since the gel interface is fully permeable to both) as well as continuity in their fluxes evaluated in the lab frame.
 Defining $\mathbf{\hat{n}}$ as the unit normal of any boundary in this system with its vertical component in the $+Z$ direction, the continuity conditions at the gel-supernatant interface at $Z=H$ are given by (Sec.~\ref{sec:ap_transport_mat_frame})

 We specify the boundary conditions at $Z=0$ and $Z=H+H^{(a)}\,,$ where $H^{(a)}$ is the upper boundary of the supernatant domain, for each scenario as follows: Scenarios 1 and 2 occur between impermeable rigid boundaries that impose no-flux conditions, whereas Scenario 3 must admit the advection of acid through a steady inlet flow into the gel at $Z=0$ and outlet flow of the solvent at $Z=H+H^{(a)}$ because of incompressibility (Eq.~\ref{eq:ch2_stokes flow}).
 Since the hydrogel is adhered to the rigid substrate, the displacement vector $\mathbf{u}$ is zero at $Z=0\,.$ These extra boundary conditions complete the 3D poroelastic model for gel diffusiophoresis: